An Online Healthcare Management Degree That Prepares you for a Future Where You Can Make a Difference

 Compensation and Benefits develops competence in the design and implementation of compensation and benefits systems in an organization.
 The total rewards perspective integrates tangible rewards (e.g., salary, bonuses) with employee benefits (e.g., health insurance, retirement plan) and intangible rewards (e.g., location, work environment).
 This perspective allows students to use all forms of rewards fairly and effectively to enable job satisfaction and organizational performance.
 There are no prerequisites.

 Organizational Behavior and Leadership explores how to lead and manage effectively in diverse business environments.
 Students are asked to demonstrate the ability to apply organizational leadership theories and management strategies in a series of scenario-based problems.

 Operations and Supply Chain Management provides a streamlined introduction to how organizations efficiently produce goods and services, determine supply chain management strategies, and measure performance.
 Emphasis is placed on integrative topics essential for managers in all disciplines, such as supply chain management, product development, and capacity planning.
 This course will guide students in analyzing processes, managing quality for both services and products, and measuring performance while creating value along the supply chain in a global environment.
 Topics include forecasting, product and service design, process design and location analysis, capacity planning, management of quality and quality control, inventory management, scheduling, supply chain management, and performance measurement.

 Project Management prepares you to manage projects from start to finish within any organization structure.
 The course represents a view into different project-management methods and delves into topics such as project profiling and phases, constraints, building the project team, scheduling, and risk.
-This course helps students grasp the full scope of future projects and apply the proper management approaches to complete a project.
+You will be able to grasp the full scope of projects you may work with on in the future, and apply proper management approaches to complete a project.
 The course features practice in each of the project phases as you learn how to strategically apply project-management tools and techniques to help organizations achieve their goals.